 Correlation risk - As per the extant regulation, the IRF has to have a 0.90 correlation coefficient with the underlying bond/portfolio, for the past 90 days, to be considered for imperfect hedging.
 If the correlation deteriorates going forward, the hedge may have to be rebalanced with attendant impact costs.

-Risk Factors Associated with Investments in REITs and InvITS:
+Risk Associated with investment in Instruments having Special Features: